 - Be sure to extend the time between each visit, giving your child greater time to calm down and attempt to sleep.

-- And if baby wakes up again at night, repeat the same process.
+- If the baby wakes up again at night, repeat the same process.

-- The first couple of days, you can wait in baby’s room till he’s asleep before stepping out.
+- For the first couple of days, you can wait in the baby’s room till he’s asleep, before stepping out.

 - Then, gradually start leaving the room before he is fully asleep.

-- If he cries out on seeing you leave, come back and reassure him in a gentle voice without picking him up before leaving again.
+- If he cries out on seeing you leave, come back and reassure him in a gentle voice without picking him up.
+Leave when he’s calm.